-Very occasionally, a bugfix may require breaking backwards compatibility.
+Very occasionally, a bug fix may require breaking backwards compatibility.
 These changes are approved only after weighing the severity of the bug against the number of users that will be affected by the backwards-incompatible change.
 Backwards-incompatible changes are always clearly marked as such in the release notes.

 There are several aspects of the product that are not considered part of Materialize’s stable interface:

-- Features that requires experimental mode
+- Features that require experimental mode

 - The Grafana monitoring dashboard